ubirch/ubirch-protocol-python/examples/EXAMPLES.md

 export UBIRCH_AUTH=<ubirch-authorization-token>
 export UBIRCH_ENV=[dev|demo|prod]
 ```
-It uses `test-identity.jsk` as a place to store/look for keypairs.
+It uses `test-identity.jks` as a place to store/look for keypairs.
 The keystore-password can be read from the [script](test-identity.py) itself.

 ## Test the complete protocol
 The [`test-protocol.py`](test-protocol.py) script sends a couple of UPPs to uBirch Niomon and verifies the backend response.
 It reads all information it needs interactively from the terminal.
 Once entered, all device information (UUID, ENV, AUTH TOKEN) are stored in a file called `demo-device.ini`.
 Devices keys are stored in `demo-device.jks` and the keystore-password can be read from the [script](test-protocol.py) itself.
 If no keys for the given UUID are found, the script will generated a keypair and stores it in the keystore file.